abira125/zobot/README.md

-# UpGrad Chatbot for restaurant search
+# Chatbot for restaurant search
-# Team: Abhinav Ravi, Anupam Mukherjee, Vibhor Jain

 ### Introduction

-This bot searches for restaurants and gives them to us as a list
+In a coversation with the user, this bot gathers the kind of restaurant they are looking for, in terms of cuisine, budget and location.
+It then uses Zomato APIs to get the relevant restaurants and forwards it to the user's email

 ### Installation